If you’ve heard of hops, you probably know they’re an ingredient used while brewing beer. They’re acidic and give the beer you drink its flavor.

-- Change In Breast Shape/Size: If you notice that one or both your breasts have changed in size or shape, this could be a sign of breast
+- Change In Breast Shape/Size: If you notice that one or both your breasts have changed in size or shape, this could be a sign of breast cancer.

 - Discharge From Nipples: A bloody or extremely clear discharge from one or both nipples could mean breast cancer.